-Wesleyan University was founded in 1831 and has a population of just over 3,200 students.
+Wesleyan University was founded in 1831 and has a population of just under 3,300 students.
 The university is renowned for being one of the most productive liberal arts schools in the country.
 (A large number of students go on to complete their PhDs.)
 The institution has been deemed one of the “Little Ivies” and is a member of the “Little Three” (along with Amherst College and Williams College).
 Wesleyan has also been praised for its many opportunities for students to get involved on campus.
-Class sizes remain small with a student to faculty ratio of about 8 to 1.
-Approximately 75 percent of classes have less than 20 students.
+Class sizes remain small with a student to faculty ratio of about 7.2 to 1.
+Approximately 76 percent of classes have less than 20 students.

 Although academics are tough, Wesleyan University does not require a set of mandatory curriculum.
 Instead, there are 10 ‘capabilities’ that every student should have by graduation.
 These requirements can be met through a number of various courses or extracurricular activities.
 Nearly all students participate in the Writing Across the Curriculum program to help satisfy graduation requirements.
 Freshmen do have to complete First Year Initiative seminars, and the first two years should be spent taking at least two courses in natural sciences and mathematics, humanities and the arts, and social and behavioral sciences.
 Juniors and seniors are expected to take one course in each of these areas.